tommyblue/smugmug-backup/README.md

 names for the files on disk.
 Accepted keys are `FileName`, `ImageKey`, `ArchivedMD5` and `UploadKey` and their values comes from the AlbumImage API response.
 If an invalid replacement is used, an error is returned.
 If the conf key is omitted or is empty, then `{{.FileName}}` is used.

+When **use_metadata_times** is true, then the last modification timestamp of the objects will be set based on SmugMug metadata for newly downloaded files.
+Note that this option can require an additional API call for each image/video.
+If also **force_metadata_times** is true, then the timestamp is applied to all existing files.

 **api_key**, **api_secret**, **user_token** and **user_secret** are the required credentials for
 authenticating with the SmugMug API.